-Completion of a program is based on full time enrolled and may not complete within the specified timeline.
+Completion of a program is based on full time enrollment of prostudents attend part times and may not complete within the specified timeline.

 College-level MAT courses meet the Mathematics/Quantitative Reasoning General Education requirement for all business degrees.
 ECO101: Macroeconomics and ECO102: Microeconomics will meet the Behavior & Social Science general education requirement.